 Because the Town Square District will have a new Mixed Use - Downtown land use designation, the area is assumed to develop with a combination of residential retail, office, live/work, and hotel uses.
-Up to 124 residential units will be permitted within the district.
+Up to 124 residential units will be permitted within the Civic Center area and are encouraged to be dispersed throughout the Mixed Use-Downtown District.
 As illustrated in Figure 4-3, the mix of uses are envisioned to be centered around an approximately 0.75-acre new city park, known as the "Town Square", which will provide passive outdoor recreation as well as a meeting place and a space for outdoor events.
 New entertainment and retail uses will face onto this key open space, and a boutique hotel will provide small conference rooms for community gatherings.
-Driveways and access roads to new buildings, which are not shown in Figure 4-

-3, would be provided along Bernal Avenue, Old Bernal Avenue, and new roadways within the district.
+Driveways and access roads to new buildings, which are not shown in Figure 4-3, would be provided along Bernal Avenue, Old Bernal Avenue, and new roadways within the district.